Verdagraph/.github/profile/README.md

 # Features

-VerdanTech is currently still in a pre-alpha state.
+Verdagraph is currently still in a pre-alpha state.
 As there is only one contributor, these things take a while.

 1.0 (Minimum Viable Product) goals include implementation of the following:
 - Gardens which act as containers for most application data and are workspaces shared by multiple users.